Armando2200/HPUX/README.md

 # HPUX
-HPUX lsit of notes for HPUX
+HPUX List of notes for HPUX